Blog / Experts / Guest blog / Journalists / Media analysis

 Reach out to journalists you admire and return the favour

-Always refer back to your collective, and keep promoting
+Always refer back to your collective, and keep promoting them to editors

 Hannah Ajala is a BBC-trained broadcast journalist and writer for I Am New Generation magazine, currently based in West Africa.
 She is the founder of We Are Black Journos, a networking community and event platform celebrating and connecting Black journalists and aspiring broadcasters.
 See @weblackjournos on Twitter and @weareblackjournos on Instagram for details of both virtual and live events featuring speakers from outlets including the BBC, CNN and Channel 5 News or connect with Hannah directly on @hannah_ajala.